Alvarez & Marsal confirms withdrawing from Lebanon forensic audit | Law-Order

 Restructuring consultancy Alvarez & Marsal (A&M) confirmed on Thursday it had withdrawn from a forensic audit of Lebanon's central bank as it had not received the information required to carry out the task.

 The decision, first announced by Lebanon's caretaker finance minister on Nov.
 20, is a blow to Lebanon as the audit is a key demand of foreign donors to help it exit a financial meltdown, the country's worst crisis since its 1975-1990 civil war.
-"Due to the insufficient provision of information, A&M is unable to complete its review and has formally notified the Ministry of Finance of its decision to terminate the engagement," the consultancy said.
+"Due to the insufficient provision of information, A&M is unable to complete its review," the consultancy said.

 President Michel Aoun has pledged to revive the audit, blaming "interest-driven roadblocks" for derailing it and saying it is needed so Lebanon does not become a "failed state in the eyes of the international community".
 This week he asked parliament to move on the matter and the parliament speaker has set a session for Friday to discuss the issue.
 A parliamentary bloc has submitted a proposed law to temporarily lift bank secrecy rules solely for the audit.